Kelantan F.C.

 Kelantan Football Club (Kelab Bola Sepak Kelantan) was a Malaysian professional football club based in Kota Bharu, Kelantan.
-Founded in 1946, the club had a long-standing rivalry with Terengganu.
+Founded in 1948 as Kelantan Amateur Football Association.
+The club had a long-standing rivalry with Terengganu.
 The two east coast clubs were involved in the East Coast Derby.
 Their home was the then 22,000-seat Sultan Muhammad IV Stadium.
 Kelantan's regular kit colours were red shirt and shorts with a white pattern on the side.

 The club had their first major success in the 2012 season, when they won the treble (Super League, Malaysia FA Cup and Malaysia Cup).
 Domestically, the club has won 2 Malaysia Super League, 1 Malaysia Premier League, 2 Malaysia FA Cup, 2 Malaysia Cup and 1 Charity Shield title.
 Kelantan made their continental debut playing in the AFC Cup.
 They won the first place in the group stage.
 However, the club lost in the quarter final to Erbil SC 6–2 on aggregate.

 Kelantan had obtained the FAM Club License to play in the 2018 Malaysia Super League season.
 On 17 January 2024, Kelantan F.C. was expelled from the Malaysia Super League over the financial problems.

 History

-Kelantan Football Club was founded in 1946 as Kelantan Amateur Football Association.
+Kelantan Football Club was founded in 1948 as Kelantan Amateur Football Association.
 KAFA won the first cup in 1953 when they won the Malaysia FAM Cup and retained the cup for the next year.
 In 1963, KAFA played in the final Malaysia FAM Cup but lost to Singapore.
 By the period of the 70s, The club had been unlucky when they lost three cup finals (Malaysia cup 1970, FAM cup 1971 and 1972).
 In 1972 Dali Omar became the first Kelantanese-born player who played abroad, joining Perth Azurri.
 The former chief minister of Kelantan, Ahmad Rastom Ahmad Maher, was appointed as the president in 1986.
 5 years later, the former Kelantan state secretary Wan Hashim Wan Daud took over the position, until 2024.
 By 2005, Kelantan was relegated to the third-tier Malaysia FAM League.